AutoDash/AutoDash/README.md

 ### Additional Software
 For certain executors, additional software is required.
 Note that these are not required for the default configuration and only for some custom configurations.
-- ffmpeg is only required for the SegmentSplitter(docs on how to install can be [found here](https://ffmpeg.org/download.html))
+- FFMPEG is only required for the SegmentSplitter(docs on how to install can be [found here](https://ffmpeg.org/download.html))
 On linux, ffmpeg can simply be installed with `sudo apt-get install ffmpeg`

 # Troubleshooting